jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 their builds...

 Enter the next problem.
-For the record, all these problems apply to any builder that is using runc to launch containers.
+For the record, all these problems apply to any builder that is using runc to launch containers as an unprivileged user.

 The next issue involved [not being able to mount proc inside a Docker container](https://github.com/opencontainers/runc/issues/1658).